Interpreting systems of continuity equations in spaces of probability measures through PDE duality: Main results and methods

 For the well-posedness theorem $\widehat \mu_0 = \mu_0$, we can avoid the first term in \eqref{eq:duality P1 and weighted Linfty} and this constant is not relevant.

 The second term in \eqref{eq:duality P1 and weighted Linfty}, which represents continuous dependence on ${\bm E}$ for the dual problem, is harder to estimate.
-One the one hand, either we prove that even if $\psi_0 \notin L^\infty $ but is Lipschitz and ${\bm E}, \widehat {\bm E}$ are bounded, then $\psi_s^T - \widehat \psi_s^T \in L^\infty(\Rd)$.
+We prove first that even if $\psi_0 \notin L^\infty $ but is Lipschitz and ${\bm E}, \widehat {\bm E}$ are bounded, then $\psi_s^T - \widehat \psi_s^T \in L^\infty(\Rd)$.
 A second, more elaborate, argument will allow us to work of the case where ${\bm E}$ grows no-more-than linearly at infinity.
 If \eqref{eq:dual E known} has good continuous dependence on ${\bm E}$, we can expect

 where we leave the second norm unspecified for now.
 So, if $\bm {\mathfrak K}$ is Lipschitz in this suitable norm, then we will be able to use Banach's fixed point theorem.